 Finding a balance between work and play is something most college students struggle with, including me.
 In fact, I’m so bad at doing this that I recently found myself in a Denny’s at 4:30 a.m. on a Sunday night/Monday morning.
 I should have been studying for my upcoming exam or getting some much needed sleep— instead, I was eating pancakes and laughing with friends.
 I had a great time, but now I’m tired.
 It seems like we both are.

 I think we need to remember that relationships are best enjoyed when you’re feeling happy and healthy.
 That means you’re not anxious about how unprepared you are for an impending exam, you’re not exhausted from weeks without a full eight hours of sleep, and you’re not constantly pushing all of your responsibilities toward some obscure future date.
 It’s important to prioritize relationships, but don’t underestimate the importance of taking time to focus on your goals and your health.
 You might have to turn down plans from time to time, but you’ll be an overall happier person and better friend if you’re well rested and stress free.
-So really, you’re friends will thank you in the long run.
+So really, your friends will thank you in the long run.
 And you’ll thank yourself, too.